ian7050/ian7050.github.io/README.md

 # Design

 ## Dashboard requirements
-  - What are the dashboard requirements based on the information provided?
+  - What are the dashboard requirements based on the information provided:

     1. Who are the top 10 YouTubers with the most subscribers?
     2. Which 3 channels have uploaded the most videos?